ssha27/MediBuddy/README.md

 ## What it does

 MediBuddy is a website powered by a machine learning disease prediction model aimed at solving the problem of diagnostic errors in healthcare.
-The machine learning model provides confident inferences about whether a patient likely has a certain condition, acting as a virtual physician’s assistant to help reinforce diagnoses and compile personalized reports of recommendations for patients.
+The machine learning model provides confident inferences about whether a patient likely has a certain condition given input from a healthcare professional, acting as a virtual physician’s assistant to help reinforce diagnoses and compile personalized reports of recommendations for patients.
 These inferences are then fed to Google's Gemini to generate a report that offers recommendations regarding diet, exercise, and other habits to treat or prevent specific conditions.

 ## How we built it